vipulnaik/working-drafts/lesswrong/planning-for-coronavirus-impact.md

 * With that in mind, consciously brace for this, adjust, and plan accordingly.

-* Keep a buffer, but don't engage in panic buying.
+* Keep a buffer, but don't engage in panic actions.

 ## Impact on social life and day-to-day life experience